Federal Direct Stafford Loan Program

 These federally guaranteed Stafford Student Loans are available to students who apply for financial aid by completing the Free Application for Federal Student Aid (FAFSA).
 The University of Maine at Presque Isle is a direct lending institution with loans available through the William D. Ford Federal Direct Loan Program.
 A student may be eligible for a Federal Subsidized or Unsubsidized Stafford Loan.
 The “subsidized” loan is need-based and the government pays the interest on the loan while the student is in school or in deferment.
 The “unsubsidized” loan in non-need based and the student is responsible for the interest while in school and during deferment periods.
 All Direct Loan borrowers are charged a minimal loan service fee determined by the Department of Education.

-Students are notified of their Stafford Loan eligibility through their award letters generated by the Financial Aid office.
+Students are notified of their Stafford Loan eligibility through their award letters generated by the Student Financial Services Office.

 Annual Stafford Loan Limits